nimble-code/Cobra/README.md

    if both a ~/.cobra file exists and the $C_BASE variable is set, the latter will be used.

-* on older cygwin 32bit platforms you may also have to help cobra find where the /tmp directory for temporary files is located, e.g. to make the cobra -view -pat '...' option work with dot or dotty. to do so, add the following environment variable as well, for instance:
+* on ancient cygwin 32bit platforms you may also have to help cobra find where the /tmp directory for temporary files is located, e.g. to make the cobra -view -pe '...' option work with dot or dotty. to do so, add the following environment variable, for instance:

      export C_TMP=C:/cygwin

-* for basic usage, to get started using Cobra, see doc/BasicUsage.txt and online for more detailed tutorials: [http://spinroot.com/cobra]
+* to get started using Cobra, see doc/BasicUsage.txt for some tutorials see: [http://spinroot.com/cobra]